-Shalom Hospice of Puget Sound LLC is one of a number of hospice agencies owned by Samuel Stern and/or the Stern Family Trust.
-Mr. Stern and his trust operate sister hospice programs under the name of Continuum Care, Affinity Care or Shalom Hospice in six states.
-These states include Florida, Washington, New Jersey, Virginia, Tennessee, and Ohio.
+Shalom Hospice of Southwest Washington LLC is one of a number of hospice agencies owned by SYGS, Samuel Stern, and/or the Stern Family Trusts.
+These agencies are operated under the name of Continuum Care, Affinity Care, or Shalom Hospice.

 A listing of agencies is included in Exhibit 1.